... ...

 How to tell if an older adult is targeted with fraud

-Four ways to identify and prevent fraudulent schemes aimed at your parents.
+Four ways to identify and prevent fraudulent schemes aimed at your loved ones

 There is a whole portion of humanity out there who prey on older adults.
 Fraud is a real concern with many older adults falling prey to criminal schemes each year.
 And it’s big business, with American seniors losing an average of $3 billion annually.

-So, if you’re currently taking steps to help your parents out with their finances, one thing to keep an eye out for is evidence of fraud.
+So, if you’re currently taking steps to help your loved ones out with their finances, one thing to keep an eye out for is evidence of fraud.

 Unfortunately, fraud isn’t always simple to detect.
-But here are a few things you can do to protect your parents from being scammed.
+But here are a few things you can do to protect your loved ones from being scammed.

 A recent study shows that seniors most likely to be susceptible to fraud are those who feel lonely, left behind, or disconnected.